-Λ severe tornado passed through our county near St. Matthews on last Saturday afternoon, prostrating trees and fences.
+A severe tornado passed through our county near St. Matthews on last Saturday afternoon, prostrating trees and fences.
 Persons at the depot were scarcely aware of the presence of a cloud upon the face of the sky and had no dream of the proximity of any thing like a storm, which was then raging within two or three miles of them until some farmers from the scene, brought information into town.
 This was about 4 P. M.

-Mr. J. W. Barlow, a native of larendon County, will visit our town shortly.
+Mr. J. W. Barlow, a native of Clarendon County, will visit our town shortly.
 This gentleman is canvassing with great success, for the mackinaw pen.
-This pen holds ink for an indefinate period of time, and is very useful for travellers and men $\epsilon\Gamma$ all, professions and trade.
+This pen holds ink for an indefinate period of time, and is very useful for travellers and men of all professions and trade.
 It is highly recommended by Hon.
-Hugh non for every census taker.
+Hugh 8.
+Thompson, and other prominent men, who are using them.
+A sine qua non for every census taker.
 Leave your orders with Mr. Barlow.

-The Executive Committee of the Drangeburg Missionary Union have made the following appointments for Rev. T. M. Galphin:
+The Executive Committee of the Orangeburg Missionary Union have made the following appointments for Rev. T. M. Galphin:

 Four Holes-Saturday before the 2d Sunday in July.
-Antioch-Saturday before the 3d lst Sunday in August.
-Amelia -Saturday before the 2d unday in August.
-Congaree-Saturday before the 3d Sunday in August.
+Antioch-Saturday before the 3d

 Sunday in July.
-Providence--Satuday before the
+Providence-Satuday before the